 The altar tiles depict the symbols of the Evangelists and an Agnus Dei (Lamb of God) symbol takes centre stage.

-Rather cruelly, Sir John Betjeman wrote in 1839 that the interior of St Martin’s resembled that of a public convenience, thanks to the tiles!
+Rather cruelly, Sir John Betjeman wrote that the interior of St Martin’s resembled that of a public convenience, thanks to the tiles!

 Nonetheless, for lovers of Victoriana and 19thcentury crafts, Waithe is well worth a visit.